 For the period 2019, a commitment budget of €150 million is available.
 The budget is fixed each year by means of publication in the Government Gazette.
 The Netherlands Enterprise Agency deals with applications in order of submission, based on the date of receipt of a complete application.
 Projects are sized between €5 million and €60 million, including financing costs.

 The financial DRIVE support can include grants, guarantees and loans.

 The subsidy is based on the DRIVE country's income category (OECD-DAC classification).
 The subsidy is expressed as a percentage of the nominal value of the loan for the financing of the DRIVE project.
-This percentage is at least 20% for Upper and Middle Income Countries (UMIC), 35% for Lower and Middle Income Countries (LMIC), and 50% for Least-Developed Countries (LDC).
+This percentage is a maximum of 20% for Upper and Middle Income Countries (UMIC), 35% for Lower and Middle Income Countries (LMIC), and 50% for Least-Developed Countries (LDC).

 DRIVE and D2B

 Both DRIVE and Develop 2 Build (D2B) are programmes of the Ministry of Foreign Affairs aimed at promoting development-related public infrastructure in countries as specified on a list of eligible countries.
 Whereas most countries on the D2B list are Least-Developed Countries, the DRIVE list also includes Lower-Middle Income Countries and Upper-Middle Income Countries.
 Other important differences are the target group, the project phase, and the financing.

 DRIVE is open to companies wanting to participate in a tender for the realisation of public infrastructure.
 It facilitates the financing of projects through subsidies, guarantees and loans, which can be awarded after an intake and assessment procedure, when both companies and projects fulfil all DRIVE requirements.